-The City would remove the Pier 42 pier shed and either reinforce the existing pier or rebuild a new pier structure in the same location, using the same piling structure as would be used at Pier 15 and the platform at the New Market Building with piles spaced 30 to 50 feet apart.
+The City would remove the Pier 42 structure and rebuild a new pier structure in the same location, using the same piling structure as would be used at Pier 15 and the platform at the New Market Building with piles spaced 30 to 50 feet apart.
 The shed would be replaced by a new "urban beach" above the East River, with berms reminiscent of dunes separating the promenade and the beach.